Growth vs. Evolution

 If you focus on nurturing, you can protect and steward what’s already established and valuable.

-Consider these questions:
+Consider these business evolution questions:

-• What does healthy, intentional, and sustainable growth look like for you and your team?
+- What does healthy, intentional, and sustainable growth look like for you and your team?
 How would you measure that?

-• What are ways you can nurture your team so that they have the direction, focus, and space to engage with one another, serve customers and innovate?
+- What are ways you can nurture your team so that they have the direction, focus, and space to engage with one another, serve customers, and innovate?

-• What are you unwilling to compromise on to achieve growth?
+- What are you unwilling to compromise on to achieve growth?
 What are the non-negotiables?

-• How does your business define success?
+- How does your business define success?
 What does success look like for your customers?

 Every expedition involves making two thoughtful decisions: where to go and how to get there.
-Success and goal achievement is no accident.
+Success and goal achievement are no accident.
 Defining how you reach your focused goals can define the unique positioning of your business.
 Growing, nurturing and evolving your business is about forging your own courageous and bold path.

 Let your business trajectory be a path of your definition and forging.